-The CloudPush command can be used for upload to Amazon S3 or Google Cloud Storage hosting.
+The CloudPush command can be used for upload to Amazon S3, Google Cloud Storage or Microsoft Azure Blob hosting.
 Examples are shown on the S3.
-If you need to use Google Cloud Storage, just change the "s3" to "google" or "gs".
+If you need to use Google Cloud Storage or Microsoft Azure Blob, just change the "s3" to "gs" or "az", respectively.
 Full how-to with visual examples is available as a how-to article.